Sustainability Demand and Government Incentives Fuelling Biopesticide Adoption

 High Production Costs and A Limited Shelf Life Slowing Biopesticide Adoption

 Moreover, pest resistance may arise from excessive use or incorrect application, diminishing their efficacy.
 Biopesticides typically have a narrow application scope, usually focusing on certain pests or crops, which limits their extensive use.
-The market is divided, featuring many minor participants, which complicates the pursuit of economies of scale.
+The market is divided, featuring many minor participants, which complicates the pursuit of economies of scale, as reflected in biopesticides industry analysis.
 Compatibility challenges occur, as biopesticides might not always blend effectively with traditional pesticides or various farming methods.
 Doubt among farmers continues because of worries regarding expenses, efficiency, and a lack of familiarity with biopesticide innovations.
 Moreover, issues in the supply chain, like ensuring product quality during shipping and restricted research and development, obstruct the wider acceptance and effectiveness of biopesticides.

 Environmental and Health Concerns Drive the Rise of Biopesticides in Pest Management

 The rising demand for biopesticides addresses the need to simplify formulation development and enhance microbe compatibility.
-Having versatility and performance optimization that cater to the increasing need for eco-friendly, effective pest control solutions and the ability to reduce formulation time and its compatibility with spore-forming microbes, more sustainable pest management practices.
+Having versatility and performance optimization that cater to the increasing need for eco-friendly, effective pest control solutions, and the ability to reduce formulation time and improve compatibility with spore-forming microbes enables more sustainable pest management practices.
 For instance, in September 2023, Croda launched Atlox BS-50, a ready-to-use powder delivery system designed for spore-forming microbes, simplifying formulation development by requiring only the addition of the microbe.
 Optimized for performance and tested for microbe compatibility, Atlox BS-50 offers versatility in biopesticide applications, aligning with Croda's commitment to sustainable agricultural solutions that boost food production while minimizing environmental impact.

 Searching for a Country or Region Specific Report?